Factoring in human behaviour when building retirement income strategies

 “Losses loom larger than gains” (Kahneman & Tversky, 1979)4.

 Hyper loss aversion looks at the propensity for people to become more sensitive to financial losses as they age.
-Retirees fear a loss five times as much as they value a gain.
+Retirees fear a loss ten times as much as they value a gain.
 The average person (someone in accumulation phase) fears a loss only twice as much as they value a gain.

 Our decision-making faculties can be vastly skewed when we consider the risk of losing money, to say a sudden market downturn or negative returns.
 Loss aversion has implications on how retirees make decisions, and fear can manifest in suboptimal investment choices.
 Allowing a sense of control and flexibility shouldn’t be underestimated when dealing with loss aversion in retirement portfolio construction.
 Incorporating products that provide income with a greater degree of certainty in outcome is critical in providing retirees with a sense of control over their destiny.
 It is also crucial that solutions specifically address loss aversion- particularly for those that are hyper-sensitive – while addressing retirement specific risks, such as sequencing risk.